From Employed Tradie to Booked-Solid Business Owner: Newton's Story

 Newton's SEO strategy contains a detail that most marketing advice misses entirely: he's not trying to get all the work in Melbourne.
 He's trying to get all the work near home.

 His suburb-specific landing pages are concentrated within a roughly 10–15 kilometre radius of where he lives.
-Not because he can't work elsewhere, but because he understands the maths: a plumber who does five local jobs in a day earns significantly more than a plumber who drives an hour each way to two or three jobs.
+Not because he can't work elsewhere — but because he understands the maths.

 "Travel time is dead time.
 I'm not getting paid to sit in traffic.
 If I can do five jobs in Ringwood and Croydon in a day instead of three jobs spread across Melbourne, I'm earning more even if the individual job rates are the same."